graphql-markdown/next/README.md

 ---

-# GraphQL Markdown
+# GraphQL-Markdown

-GraphQL Markdown is a set of packages providing ways to generate human readable documentation from a GraphQL schema.
+GraphQL-Markdown is a set of packages providing ways to generate human readable documentation from a GraphQL schema.

 ## `graphql-markdown`